EMMA Help Topics

 Each manifest in the list is preceded by action short-cuts for working with that manifest.

 The interface for creating a new manifest is identical to modifying an existing manifest.
-Continue to "Working With Bulk Upload Manifests" for help on adding and modifying manifest items.
+Continue to "Working with bulk upload manifests" for help on adding and modifying manifest items.

 A bulk submission manifest is a collection of items that can be submitted together to create multiple EMMA entries.
 A manifest is presented as an interactive grid with a row for each distinct remediated item to be submitted to EMMA and where each column represents a metadata field for that item (including a reference to the remediated file).